-Taking one or two hits of medical marijuana in the morning or the evening is a sufficient dosage for those seeking to recover from alcoholism.
+Taking one or two hits of medical cannabis in the morning or the evening is a sufficient dosage for those seeking to recover from alcoholism.
 You can either make a cannabis tea or vaporize the herb if smoking is not an option for you.
-Other marijuana treatment methods include;
+Other cannabis treatment methods include;

 Whether you are already an alcoholic or your lifestyle is tending towards becoming one, it is not too late to start the recovery journey.
-It all starts by embracing self-discipline, and medical marijuana can help you through the process.
-For instance, you can begin by driving yourself to adopt a healthy lifestyle for 30 days with the help of a marijuana doctor.
+It all starts by embracing self-discipline, and medical cannabis can help you through the process.
+For instance, you can begin by driving yourself to adopt a healthy lifestyle for 30 days with the help of a cannabis doctor.

 Over time, it will be easier to make the habits you cultivate part of your everyday living.
 Remember successful recovery for alcoholics does not lie in ending the program, but rather in long-term positive habits that stick.
 Opting to substitute alcohol for cannabis can impact your life for the long haul by making it better.

-The health benefits that marijuana avails alcoholics are part of the reasons why more states, as well as nations, are considering legalizing it for medication.
+The health benefits that cannabis avails alcoholics are part of the reasons why more states, as well as nations, are considering legalizing it for medication.